Architecting Authority

 Google's local algorithm scores businesses on three dimensions: relevance, distance, and prominence.
 Understanding each one helps you prioritise the right improvement.

-Prominence — How well-known and trusted is your business?
+Prominence.
+How well-known and trusted is your business?
 Review count, review rating, backlinks, and citation consistency all feed this signal.
 Businesses with 50+ Google reviews averaging 4.5 stars dominate their local map pack in most non-metropolitan categories.
+If you are unfamiliar with how Google evaluates pages for ranking, the SEO rankings guide explains the core signals.

 Read the complete guide